-This lemon pepper orzo is my new favorite weeknight meal.
-The lemony orzo is toasted until golden brown, cooked until tender then topped with lots of spicy black pepper the best crunchy chickpeas.
+This lemon pepper orzo is my new favorite weeknight meal!
+The orzo is toasted until golden brown, cooked until tender then topped with lots of spicy black pepper and crunchy pan-fried chickpeas.
 Pretty simple, healthy ingredients and easy to make.
 Plus, this lemon pepper orzo recipe also happens to be vegan so everyone can enjoy!

-I’m kind of going through an orzo phase right now… I think I’m just trying to make up for lost time because I really haven’t liked orzo up until now!
-Well I guess I always just saw it as something that’s trying to be rice when really it’s just a less good version of pasta.
-I don’t know, whatever I though I was wrong.
-This lemon pepper orzo with chickpeas is so good.
-The toasty orzo goes so well with the lemon and spicy black pepper.
+I’m kind of going through an orzo phase right now… This lemon pepper orzo with chickpeas is so good.
+The toasty orzo goes so well with the tart lemon and spicy black pepper.
 And those crispy chickpeas on top are way too hard to stop eating.

 How to make Toasted Lemon Pepper Orzo with Chickpeas